adrien-gllmt/arctis-battery-monitor/README.md

 Once installed, ABM starts on computer start and will display in the system notification tray.
 > [!NOTE]
+> Windows SmartScreen may show a warning on first install as the application is not yet code-signed (this cost a couple hundreds a year).
+Click "More info" → "Run anyway" to proceed.

+> [!NOTE]
 > The tray icon may be hidden in the overflow area (the ^ arrow in the taskbar).
 Drag it to the taskbar to keep it visible permanently.